* Dollar/yen hits near 4-mth high with US yields at 7-yr peak

 Slowing Japanese core consumer price growth that kept the Bank of Japan's elusive 2 percent target well out of reach also kept the yen on the slide.
 It hit a four-month low of 111 per dollar.

 It helped the six-currency dollar index rise to a new five-month high of 93.63.

 The index has gained about 1 percent this week, buoyed by the surge in U.S. Treasury yields, with the 10-year U.S. Treasury note yield scoring a seven-year peak of 3.128 percent.

-Euro traders nudged the shared currency back above $1.1805 , but it has fallen nearly 1.2 percent this week, largely pressured by the Italian uncertainty.
+Euro traders meanwhile have nudged the shared currency back below $1.18.
+It has fallen nearly 1.2 percent this week, largely pressured by the Italian uncertainty.

 It is also heading for its fifth successive weekly drop versus the dollar, which would be a first for the shared currency since 2015.